 Now you may think that this efficient notebook versioning platform comes at a hefty cost, right?
 Luckily, it doesn’t.
 If you want to use the platform for your personal project, or for work or research, Neptune.ai gives you 100GB of storage for free to store your experiment notebook and metadata.

 If you have an educational organization or a non-profit, Neptune offers their entire platform to your team for free.
-For commercial organizations, it comes at $49/month.
+For commercial organizations, it is paid.

 If you work at a large company and worry about the monthly cost, you can always contact Neptune.ai for a more customized plan.
 Check the pricing options here.

 Getting started with Neptune.ai

 ReviewNB is one of the most popular Jupyter Notebook tools in the Data Science community.
 It’s a GitHub-verified application that provides a complete code review workflow for notebooks.
 It integrates well with Git and Github, and is purposefully built around reviewing code in Notebooks.